StevenBlack/rhosts/README.md

   info   Display additional information about the application help   Print this message or the help of the given subcommand(s)

-Arguments:
-  [ROOT]  [possible values: true, false]

 Options:
   -m, --main <MAINHOSTS>        The main hosts file, the basis for comparison [default: base] -c, --compare <COMPAREHOSTS>  The hosts file to compare to mainhosts
       --ip <IPLOCALHOST>        The ip address to use when listing hosts [default: 0.0.0.0] -d, --default_hosts           Add default hosts to when listing hosts The default hosts will be placed at the top of hosts lists
-  -s, --sort                    Sort the domains The sort order is domain, tdl, subdomain1, subdomain2, etc -o, --output <OUTPUT>         The output file Otherwise, by default, output is to std out -p, --plain                   Plain listing - domains only, without addresses, when listing domains -q, --quiet                   Quiet, terse output mode Outputs the number of domains only
+  -s, --sort                    Sort the domains.
+The sort order is domain, tdl, subdomain1, subdomain2, etc -o, --output <OUTPUT>         The output file.
+By default, output is to std out -p, --plain                   Plain listing - domains only, without addresses, when listing domains -q, --quiet                   Quiet, terse output mode.
+Outputs the number of domains only
-      --stats <STATS>           Print statistics about the domains [possible values: true, false] -i, --intersection            Print the intersection of mainhosts and comparehosts -t, --tld                     Print a tally of top level domains found in the list --noheader                Omit the file comment headers in output --showduplicates          List duplicates when reporting on a hosts list --invalid                 List invalid domains when reporting on a hosts list
+      --stats <STATS>           Print statistics about the domains [possible values: true, false] -i, --intersection            Print the intersection of mainhosts and comparehosts -r, --rootdomains
+  -t, --tld                     Print a tally of top level domains found in the list -l, --limit <LIMIT>           Limit for listing TLD and root domains, 0 = unlimited [default: 30]
+      --noheader                Omit the file comment headers in output --showduplicates          List duplicates when reporting on a hosts list --invalid                 List invalid domains when reporting on a hosts list